syncfusion-content/javascript-docs/js/Diagram/Tooltip.md

  ### Tooltip relative to object

 Diagram provides support to show tooltip around the node/connector that is hovered by mouse.
-You can align the tooltip as you wish using the `alignment` and `margin` properties of tooltip.
+You can align the tooltip as you wish by using the `alignment` and `margin` properties of tooltip.
 The `relativeMode` property of tooltip defines whether the tooltip has to be displayed around the object or at the mouse position.
-Following code snippet illustrates how to position the tooltip around object.
+The following code example illustrates how to position the tooltip around object.

 {% highlight html %}